 For a short video overview of collecting from Slack Enterprise, please see below:

 This article describes our integration with Slack's Discovery API.
-The Discovery API does need to be enabled on your Enterprise Grid Account, if it hasn't been already.
+The Discovery API does need to be enabled on your Enterprise Grid Account if it hasn't been already.
 If you are not on the Enterprise plan you can also see our standard Slack collection guide.
-Main differences between standard and enterprise Slack collections are:
+The main differences between standard and enterprise Slack collections are:

 For additional questions, please contact us at firstname.lastname@example.org.

 To enable a Slack Enterprise Grid collection, you'll need a Slack Enterprise Owner account.

 The Slack Discovery API must be enabled on the account.

 Onna's Enterprise Slack integration can collect be set up to collect Slack data with a few options.

 All or selected workspaces